mvdh7/PyCO2SYS/docs/detail.md

 ### `pyco2.sys` arguments

-All [keyword arguments](#keyword-arguments) that can be provided to `pyco2.sys` are also available as results with the same keyword.
+All [keyword arguments](#keyword-arguments) that can be provided to `pyco2.sys` and are not settings (i.e., do not begin with `opt_`) are also available as results with the same keyword.

+Settings arguments can be found at `co2s.opts`.
+They should not be modified there - doing so will have unpredictable consequences for future calculations.

 ### pH